i-can-penguin/os/README.md

 ```
 RMIO pins and GPIO pins
-Other GPIO where larger than 32 still require you to subract 32
+GPIO pins larger than 32 still require you to subract 32

                 Armsom Forge1 RK3506J
                      + -USB- +